michaelchen-lab/blog/posts/hosting-django-channels-with-digitalocean-app-platform.md

 However, deploying Django Channels require a slightly different configuration.
 Traditional HTTP can be deployed with WSGI, while Channels requires ASGI due to its asynchronous nature.

-Here's a guide to deploying Django Channels using DigitalOcean App Platform.
+Here's a brief guide on how to deploy Django Channels using DigitalOcean's App Platform.

 ## Configuring ASGI